clementpeihengtan/clement-tph/resume.md

 ## Skills

-I am experienced in HTML, CSS, JavaScript and PHP, familiar with C++, Python, C, JAVA and SQL.
+I am experienced in C++, JavaScript, JQuery, HTML, CSS and PHP, familiar with Python, C, JAVA and SQL.

 I have been working with technologies like Microsoft Visual Studio, MySQL Workbench and Virtualbox.